-Or read on for some more explanation of what's going on.
+Or read below for an explanation of what's going on.

 This site is intended for two purposes: As a pedagogical tool for learning the Arabic Maqam (melodic modal) system, and as a theoretical statement about the structure of maqam.

-As a pedagogical tool, the main content of the site when fully developed will be the 17 hours of audio, in the form of hundreds of short lessons containing melodic phrases used in the maqam system, useful for practicing with and repeating.
-I found when I was a student, recording lessons in Egypt and Syria on mini-disc, that I repeated only parts of the lesson over and over again; having to wade through all of the other material on the recording (including my own poor renderings when I answered my teachers) was an obstacle to using the recordings as well and as frequently as I would have liked.
+As a pedagogical tool, the main content of the site when fully developed will contain hundreds of short lessons containing melodic phrases used in the maqam system, useful for practicing with and repeating.
+I found when I was a student, recording lessons in Egypt and Syria on mini-disc player (dating myself!), that I repeated only parts of the lesson over and over again; having to wade through all of the other material on the recording (including my own poor renderings when I answered my teachers) was an obstacle to using the recordings as well and as frequently as I would have liked.
 With that in mind, I make an effort with my own students to record for them all of the things I want them to practice in one chunk, at the end of the lesson, so they can access it more easily at home.
-The mini-lessons on this site--three minutes or so on each jins, as it occurs in different maqamat--are the equivalent of those recorded nuggets of content I make for my private students.
+The mini-lessons on this site-- a few phrases on each jins, as it occurs in different maqamat--are the equivalent of those recorded nuggets of content I make for my private students.

 I call, you respond.
 I play or sing a melody, and then repeat it again, for you to sing or play along.
 Thus the lessons here are just like my classes.
 (And for that matter, just like the ordinary means of learning in any oral tradition.)
-The original version of this site, currently living on the maqamlessons.com domain (it will be archived when the full new site version is launched in late 2010), gave 10-minute lessons in a few maqamat, in which I narrated the changes from jins to jins.
-The format here is essentially the same: a phrase repeated twice to serve as a call and a response.
-The advantage of the new means of presentation is that rather than following the one fixed path through a maqam given by that 10-minute lesson, you are more free as a student to choose multiple pathways through the ajnas.
+The advantage of the means of presentation here is that rather than following one fixed path through a maqam, you are more free as a student to choose multiple pathways through the ajnas, by following whatever paths you wish through the network.

 This site is not intended to present an authoritative version of maqam.
 It is intended to be used as one source out of many, for pedagogical purposes.
 For theoretical purposes it is meant as one valid version of the maqam system, and its lack of authority makes an intentional statement about the fuzziness of the boundaries around what may or may not be considered part of maqam.